Check out our article with tips on how to negotiate so you can make the most money.

 - What you DON’T say

-That being said, feel free to share big names so that the company understands that you have other pieces in the works.
-If you are interviewing with big companies or meeting with high up team members, that will help show your worth and give them some idea of what your alternatives can be.
+That being said, feel free to share big names so that the company understands that you have other interviews in the works.
+If you are interviewing with big companies or meeting with executive or senior team members, let them know!
+It will help show your worth and give them some idea of what your alternatives can be.